Theo-HENAFF/kylin-gcp/README.md

 ## Prerequisites
 To get started you will need a GCP project, to create one see [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-This demo uses only cloud shell command not terraform as initial project.

 HBase version used : 1.3.5